mikrono/tModLoaderWiki_kr_ko/Basic-Minion-Guide.md

 The `ExampleMinion` showcases the simplest type of minion: contact damage + flying (and not colliding with tiles, which makes it even easier).

 Even a simple minion requires a fair bit of code to do its job properly.
 Most of the time it boils down to the same few general 'operations' it performs.
-These boil down to:
+These are:
 * General behavior (determining idle position, overlap with other minions etc.)
 * Targeting (enemy to attack based on conditions)
 * Movement and Attack